File and Data Storage

 What Questions Should I ask About Storage?

-If you answer YES to either of the following two questions, contact Mark Hart, Research Technology Facilitator to help you identify appropriate solutions.
+If you answer YES to either of the following two questions, contact Mark Hart, Assistant Director of Research Services, to help you identify appropriate solutions.

 Are you working with HIPAA data?
 (Health Information Portability and Accountability Act)